JoshOrndorff/recipes/src/testing/externalities.md

 }
 ```

 The test environment mocked above is actually used for the cursory and incomplete test `eras_change_correctly`.
-This test guided the structure of the if condition in `on_initialize` to periodically reset the `SignalBank` and increment the `Era`. *If interested in learning more about this module's TDD, read [more here](https://github.com/substrate-developer-hub/recipes/blob/master/src/testing/schedule.md).*
+This test guided the structure of the if condition in `on_initialize` to periodically reset the `SignalBank` and increment the `Era`. *If interested in learning more about this pallet's TDD, read [more here](https://github.com/substrate-developer-hub/recipes/blob/master/src/testing/schedule.md).*

 For more examples of the mock runtime scaffolding pattern used in [`execution-schedule`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets/execution-schedule), see `balances/mock.rs` and `contract/tests.rs`.